Set White Balance in Lightroom 4

 To show you how these four sliders correspond to different parts of the tonal range, I’ve labeled the areas in the histogram above.
 Blacks and Whites effect the very darkest and lightest parts of the image, while Shadows and Highlights effect a broader swath of the dark and bright areas of the photo.
 If you ever get confused about which slider effects what, just mouse over the slider, and Lightroom will highlight the portion of the histogram that the slider effects.

 I usually start by adjusting the Whites and Blacks sliders as they effect the upper and lower bounds of your tonal range and will allow you to quickly fix any spillage off the left or right sides of your histogram.
 Just look at the histogram and reign in bright areas or dark areas of your photo that bleed over the edge of the histrogram by moving either the Whites(right side of histogram) or Blacks(left side of histogram) slider.
-Once they look good, you can go in and further fine tune the light and dark areas of your photo using the Highlights and Shadows sliders.
+Once they look good, you can go in and further fine tune the light and dark areas of your photo using the High

 In the example photo, the histogram isn’t bleeding off the edge, so there’s no need to fiddle with either one.
 Instead, I move onto the Highlights and Shadows slider.
 By moving the Highlights slider to the left a bit, it takes the exposure of the brighter areas of the photo down, without effecting the white-point.
 I also moved the Shadows slider to the left to darken the shadows a bit and produce more definition in the photo, without bleeding past the black-point and underexposing the darker areas.